Gene Vincent: Biggest hits

 Cliff Gallup left the band in 1956, and Russell Williford joined as the new guitarist for the Blue Caps.
-Williford played and toured Canada with Vincent in late 1956 but left the group in early 1957.
+Williford played and toured Canada with Vincent in late 1956, but left the group in early 1957.
 Gallup came back to do the next album and then left again.
 Williford came back and exited again before Johnny Meeks joined the band.
 The group had another hit in 1957 with "Lotta Lovin' (highest position number 13 and spending 19 weeks on the Billboard chart and number 17 and 17 weeks on the Cashbox chart).
 Vincent was awarded gold records for two million sales of "Be-Bop-a-Lula", and 1.5 million sales of "Lotta Lovin.
-The same year he toured the east coast of Australia with Little Richard and Eddie Cochran, drawing audiences totaling 72,000 to their Sydney Stadium concerts.
+The same year, he toured the east coast of Australia with Little Richard and Eddie Cochran, drawing audiences totaling 72,000 to their Sydney Stadium concerts.
 Vincent also made an appearance in the film The Girl Can't Help It, with Jayne Mansfield, performing "Be-Bop-a-Lula" with the Blue Caps in a rehearsal room.
 "Dance to the Bop" was released by Capitol Records on October 28, 1957.
 On November 17, 1957, Vincent and His Blue Caps performed the song on the nationally broadcast television program The Ed Sullivan Show.
 The song spent nine weeks on the Billboard chart and peaked at number 23 on January 23, 1958, and reached number 36 and spent eight weeks on the Cashbox chart.
 It was Vincent's last American hit single.
-The song was used in the movie Hot Rod Gang for a dance rehearsal scene featuring dancers doing the West Coast Swing.
+The song was used in the movie Hot Rod Gang for a dance-rehearsal scene featuring dancers doing the West Coast Swing.

 Vincent and His Blue Caps also appeared several times on Town Hall Party, California's largest country music barn dance, held at the Town Hall in Compton, California.
-They appeared on October 25, 1958, and July 25 and November 7, 1959.
-However, by the end of 1959 the Blue Caps were no longer part of the billing on Gene Vincent records.
-The late 1959 single "Wild Cat" was credited solely to Gene Vincent, and this would be the case on all subsequent Gene Vincent releases.
+They appeared on October 25, 1958, and July 25 and November 7, 1959, but by the end of 1959, the Blue Caps were no longer part of the billing on Gene Vincent records.
+The late 1959 single "Wild Cat" was credited solely to Gene Vincent, and this was the case on all subsequent Gene Vincent releases.